virto-network/website/docs/whitepaper.md

 designed as a sustainable "token less" chain that inherits the relay chain token(DOT) we believe there is place for the network to be considered a common good chain.
-As an alternative, Virto Network will participate in the crowdloan mechanism to secure a Parachain slot within the Polkadot network.
+As an alternative, Virto Network will operate as a Parathread paying for its operation using the *system fee* until it can produce enough value to secure a long-term parachain slot for itself in the future.
-To increase the chance of winning, marketplaces distribute a required predefined crowdloan share of tokens to reward supporters who locked their DOT for the duration of the lease, the size of the marketplace token allocation gives them the right to operate in a smaller or larger geographical area.
-We might distribute land tokens as rewards as well to DOT holders who participate in the first auction successfully to compensate for their opportunity costs of having their DOT locked for 24 months.